dvdvideo1234/TrackAssemblyTool/readme.md

    shipping.
 That's why I need to make a lua file which synchronizes the tracks from my addon on the server and the client.
 How can I add my custom models on startup, so they can be added to the pieces list ?
-A: This is actually quite easy since version /5.333/ There is this /SynchronizeExtendedDSV/ function, which does exactly that.
-You have to call it on auto-run like this: https://github.com/dvdvideo1234/TrackAssemblyTool/blob/master/data/autosave/autorun_add_pieces.lua
+A: This is actually quite easy since version /5.333/ There is this /SynchronizeDSV/ function, which does exactly that.
+Every question you may have for creating such script is explained in the example below, where you have to call it on auto-run ( For example: your_addon/lua/autorun/your_script.lua ) like this: https://github.com/dvdvideo1234/TrackAssemblyTool/blob/master/data/autosave/autorun_add_pieces.lua After you test your script and it does work with TA you can add it to your track pack, upload it to the workshop without any hassle as it is (*.lua) file and it will not be rejected.
-N: When all of your script goes according to the plan you will have this:
+N: When all your script goes according to the plan you will have this:
 ```
 ![AddonScriptAdd](https://raw.githubusercontent.com/dvdvideo1234/TrackAssemblyTool/master/data/pictures/track_addon.jpg)
 ```